Deep Dive

 • Crisis Management.
 In times of corporate crises, such as public relations issues, product recalls, or significant litigation, the GC plays a pivotal role in managing the situation.
 They advise the leadership on legal implications and potential crisis strategies.

 • Stakeholder Communication.
 The GC often communicates with various stakeholders, including board members, shareholders, and the public.
-This includes providing updates on major legal events, regulatory changes, and any potential risks or opportunities.
+This includes providing updates on major legal events, regulatory changes, and any potential risks or opportunities, as well as showcasing legal impact when it comes to driving revenue or reducing risks.

 • Merger & Acquisition (M&A) Activity.
 If the company is involved in mergers, acquisitions, or divestitures, the GC will be instrumental in guiding the deal structure, due diligence, regulatory approvals, and integration or divestment processes.